Malinoski/telecon-docnet/docnet-webclient/README.md

 * [code updgrade] $scope.checkToken must be a service available to all apps

+* [feature] Create generic services (to be used for any app) to delete and list, including only the url

 ## Development

 * Run a simple Angular in node.js